squarfed/Wumpus/README.md

 Hunt the Wumpus
 ===============
-A Haskell verion of the classic computer [game](http://www.atariarchives.org/morebasicgames/showpage.php?page=178).
+A Haskell version of the classic computer [game](http://www.atariarchives.org/morebasicgames/showpage.php?page=178).

 Build